hej6853/hej6853/README.md

 </div>

 ### <div align="center">Hi, I'm EunJeong, a Business Intelligence Analyst👨‍💻 </div>
+### <div align="center">eunjeong.heo95@gmail.com👨‍💻 </div>

 <div align="left">

-- 🔭 I’m a graduate student studying Supply Chain Analytics at Oregon State University
+👩🏻‍🎓 I graduated from Oregon State University in June 2021 and acquired a Master of Sciecne in Business concentration in Supply Chain Analytics degree.

+👾 I am excited to leverage data analysis, visualization, and interpretation in a collaborative environment as an analyst in the business sector.

+❤️ I LOVE analyzing business issues using data analysis tools such as Python, R, SQL, Tableau, etc.

-- 🌱 I’m currently in USC Data Analysis & Visualization Bootcamp
+🌱 I’m currently in USC Data Analysis & Visualization Bootcamp

-- ⚡ I love traveling, hiking, learning new languages, reading books with a piece of nice music, and cooking delicious Korean food.
+⚡ I love traveling, hiking, learning new languages, reading books with a piece of nice music, and cooking delicious Korean food.

   </div>